Mamadou Samassa (footballer, born 1990)

 Mamadou Samassa (born 16 February 1990) is a professional footballer who plays as a goalkeeper for club Laval.
 Born in France, he represented his birth country at youth international level before switching to the Mali national team.

 Club career

-Samassa was born in Montreuil, Seine-Saint-Denis, but his parents moved to Collinée in Britanny when he was 3 years old.
+Samassa was born in Montreuil, Seine-Saint-Denis, but his parents moved to Collinée in Brittany when he was 3 years old.

 Guingamp

 Samassa was the starting goalkeeper on Guingamp's 18 ans team that won the 2008–09 edition of the Championnat National 18 ans.

 On 23 September 2008, he signed his first professional contract agreeing to a four-year deal until 2013.
 For the 2010–11 season, he was installed as the club's starting goalkeeper for its campaign in the Championnat National, and stayed with the club during their rise from the third to the first division, remaining first choice keeper throughout.
 He shares the same name with his older cousin who plays as a striker.